Internet Accuracy ProjectInternet Accuracy Project

 BREAK - to shatter; destroy

-He would have to break all the rules to get elected after he was caught in the barn with that hooker.
+He would have to break all the rules to get elected after he was caught lying again.

 BREATH - noun, air inhaled or exhaled